Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 18. Save the Form and open it in Normal view.

-19. Move the Mouse over and out of the Command Button repeatedly which will give the button a sense of going flat and raised state every time.
+19. Move the Mouse over and out of the Command Button repeatedly, which will give the button a sense of up and down movement every time.

 The AnimateFrame() Function

-When we implement this animation at several places duplicating the above code everywhere is not good programming.
-A common routine is given below that can be called with a one-line code so that it is easy to implement anywhere and for any number of buttons.
+When we implement this animation for several Command Buttons, duplicating the above code everywhere is not good programming.
+A common routine that can be called with a one-line code, so that it is easy to implement anywhere and for any number of buttons.

 20. Copy and paste the code given below into a Global Module of your database and save it.